vins4407/Python-Sample-Crud-App/README.md

 DELETE /api/notes/{noteId}: Remove a note
 For detailed documentation on each endpoint, refer to the Swagger UI or OpenAPI documentation provided by FastAPI.

-## Contributing
-Contributions to this project are welcome.
-Please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License
 This project is licensed under the MIT License.